VirxEC/rl_ball_sym/README.md

 ## Running

-Make sure you have Rust/Cargo installed, then just run `cargo run` in the terminal.
+Make sure you have Rust/Cargo installed, then just run `cargo test` in the terminal.

+## Example implementations

+Coming soon!
+For now, see `tests/tests.rs` for some examples.